What happens to an organisation when its ownership is handed over to its employees, how do things change?

 “The first two years of employee ownership has been about putting the structure together.
 We couldn’t come in and layer structure on the organisation and say here you go; this is what employee ownership is going to look like.
 That’s counterintuitive.
 We worked with colleagues to build up the structure and we must continue to do so.”

 Our colleagues tasked with rolling out this changeover across the organisation believe that the next two years will see our employee owners begin to reap the benefits of this transformation.
-Seetec’s first employee council, along with all our colleagues, should take great pride in what they have achieved.
+Our employee council and colleagues across the business should take great pride in what they have achieved.